-Highlights of her work include collaborating with artists and public agencies to write public art plans for Boise City Department of Public Works and Boise Airport and researching creative industries, cultural policy, and government innovations; identifying ideas to bring back to Boise.
+Highlights of her work include collaborating with artists and public agencies to write public art plans for the Boise City Department of Public Works and Boise Airport and researching creative industries, cultural policy, and government innovations; identifying ideas to bring back to Boise.

-Bubb served for six years on the Americans for the Arts Public Art Network Board and in 2012 she was honored with the Governor’s Arts Award for Excellence in Arts Administration.
-She is Co-Founder of Surel’s Place, an artist-in-residence program, and a Trustee of the Mitchell Family Foundation.
-Bubb earned her MPA and a Graduate Certificate in Community and Regional Planning from Boise State University, and a BFA from University of Oregon.
-She is currently a Boise State University PhD candidate in public administration and policy with a focus on the creative economy.
+Bubb served for five years on the Americans for the Arts Public Art Network Board and in 2012 she was honored with the Governor’s Arts Award for Excellence in Arts Administration.
+She is a Co-Founder of Surel’s Place, an artist-in-residence program, and a Trustee of the Mitchell Family Foundation.
+Bubb earned her Master's in public administration and a Graduate Certificate in community and regional planning from Boise State University, and a BFA in visual art from the University of Oregon.
+She is currently a Boise State University Ph.D. candidate in public administration and policy with a focus on the creative economy.
 A visual artist who works primarily in encaustic painting, Bubb is a member of Boise Open Studio Collective Organization (BOSCO).
 She teaches Design Thinking in Boise State University’s Executive MBA Program.

 CONTACT MATILDA (TILLEY)